Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     services   cray-cps-wait-for-etcd-jb95m 0/1  Completed
     ```

-1. SSH to each worker node running CPS/DVS, and run ensure that there are no recurring `"DVS: merge_one"` error messages as shown.
+1. SSH to each worker node running [Content Projection Service (CPS)](../../glossary.md#content-projection-service-cps)/DVS, and
+   ensure that there are no recurring `"DVS: merge_one"` error messages as shown.

-    The error messages indicate that DVS is detecting an IP address change for one of the client nodes.
+    If found, these error messages indicate that DVS is detecting an IP address change for one of the client nodes.

     ```bash
     ncn-w# dmesg -T | grep "DVS: merge_one"